 Panel-based data - We do not believe that our own data will succeed in the future, but that our own data will be enriched and expanded with the help of partners.
 Thus, the need for third-party data will not disappear but will have its own role in future hybrid strategies.
 According to a study by Kantar, up to 80% of advertisers want to use their own segmentation in media planning and activation.
 However, the data must be privacy-compliant, consensual and reliable.
 These requirements are likely to make third-party data more valuable if partners who do not play with open cards are dropped out of the market.
 Panel-based third-party data meets the requirements for privacy and quality, and will therefore also be subject to special review by publishers in 2022.

-Contextual targeting - With cookie restrictions, alternative ways to target advertising begin to gain popularity.
-The new arrival of contextual targeting has been battled for a long time, but now it’s starting to look like it’s really back in 2021.
-Contextual targeting means targeting based on context, i.e. those who enjoy cooking-related content, for example, could be more interested than average in buying cooking-related supplies.
+Contextual Targeting - With cookie restrictions, alternative ways to target advertising begin to gain popularity.
+The re-emergence of contextual targeting has long been in demand, and the popularity of targeting is clearly growing.
+Contextual targeting means targeting based on context, for example, someone who enjoys cooking-related content could be more interested than average in buying cooking-related supplies.
 Contextual targeting has been found to be effective, and according to an IAB survey in Europe, 69% of consumers say they are more likely to engage in advertising related to the content they read.